geoscript/geoscript-js/README.md

     cd geoscript-js
     mvn install

-After pulling down the dependencies, you can launch the Rhino shell with the included `geoscript` script.
+After pulling down the dependencies, you can launch the Rhino shell with the included `bin/geoscript` script.

-    ./geoscript
+    ./bin/geoscript

+Add this script to your path, and you can run GeoScript from anywhere.
 Once running the shell, you can pull in GeoScript modules with `require`.

     js> var geom = require("geoscript/geom")
     js> var p = new geom.Point([1, 2])